AHHCrazy/compassClock/README.md

-# compassClock
+# You can click "preview.mp4" and watch preview video.
 It is the cool clock!
-You can click "preview.mp4" and watch preview video.